Hoodwinked!: Plot

-Little Red Riding Hood arrives at her grandmother's house, where the Big Bad Wolf has disguised himself as Red's Granny.
-The Wolf attacks Red.
-Granny, who has been tied up, jumps out of a closet just as an ax-wielding woodsman bursts through the window.
-The police arrive, and Detective Nicky Flippers questions everyone about the incident.
+Red Puckett arrives at her grandmother Abigail's house, where Wolf W. Wolf has disguised himself as Red's Granny.
+As Wolf attacks Red, Granny, who has been tied up, jumps out of a closet just before ax-wielding woodsman Kirk bursts through the window.
+The police arrive and Detective Nicky Flippers questions everyone.

-Little Red, actually named Red Puckett, explains she was delivering goodies for her grandmother's business when she discovered a threat from the Goody Bandit, who has been stealing recipes.
-Red had set out to take the Puckett family recipes to Granny's mountaintop home, but fell out of the cable car halfway and encountered the Wolf, who asked her suspicious questions.
-Evading the wolf, Red then met the old singing goat Japeth, who accompanied her to Granny's house where she found the Wolf waiting in ambush.
+Red explains she was delivering goodies for her grandmother's pastry business when she discovered a threat from the mysterious Goody Bandit, who has been stealing recipes, causing pastry businesses to shut down.
+Red had set out to take the Puckett recipe book to Granny's mountaintop home for safekeeping, but fell out of a cable car owned by her rabbit friend Boingo and encountered Wolf, who asked her suspicious questions.
+She then met the singing goat Japeth, who accompanied her to Granny's house where she found Wolf waiting to ambush her.

-The Wolf reveals that he is an investigative reporter on the trail of the Goody Bandit and had reason to believe Red and Granny were the culprits.
-The Wolf and his hyperactive squirrel assistant Twitchy confronted Red in hope of solving the Goody Bandit mystery.
-When they failed to detain Red, they made haste for Granny's house, arriving ahead of Red using a shortcut.
+Wolf reveals that he is an investigative reporter who was searching for a lead on the identity of The Goody Bandit, and had reason to believe that Granny and Red were the culprits.
+Wolf and his hyperactive squirrel assistant and photographer Twitchy confronted Red in hope of solving the Goody Bandit mystery.
+When they failed to detain Red, they made haste for Granny's house, arriving ahead of Red via a shortcut known to Boingo.
 They found Granny already tied up in the closet.
-The Wolf disguised himself as Granny, planning to trick Red into revealing the truth about the Goody Bandit.
+Wolf disguised himself as Granny, planning to trick Red into revealing the truth about the Goody Bandit.

-The Woodsman, actually named Kirk, explains his appearance at Granny's house was pure coincidence: he is an aspiring actor trying out for the part of a woodsman in a commercial.
-After his schnitzel truck was robbed by the Goody Bandit, he received a callback for the commercial and was told to 'find his inner woodsman'.
-He spent the rest of the day getting into character by chopping trees, until at sunset a tree collapsed and pushed him through the window of Granny's home.
+Kirk explains his appearance at Granny's house was a coincidence; he is an aspiring actor trying out for the part of a woodsman in a commercial.
+After his schnitzel truck was robbed by The Goody Bandit, he was consoled by Boingo, then received a callback for the commercial.
+He spent the rest of the day getting into character by chopping trees, until at sunset, next to Granny's home, a tree, he half-cutted but stopped after hearing noises in the said home, collapsed and pushed him through the window of Granny's home.